jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-15.md

 ### 7.6.
 Exporting records

+* Exports requested will be placed into a queue and available for download from the organisation's CSV Exports page.
+    * All users in the organisation may view and download all files from the CSV Exports page.
 * Export functionality is available on the following list pages:
     * Permit applications
     * Change requests (coming soon)